 It is not our intent that our employees will have to reapply for their jobs.
 The amount of additional work that would take makes such a process prohibitive.

-It is not our intent that our employees will have to reapply for their jobs.
-The amount of additional work that would take makes such a process prohibitive.The new hospital will not impact non-union employees’ salaries and benefits.
-In fact, our goal today and for the future with the new hospital is to ensure that we have and maintain competitive salaries and benefits for our employees.
+The new medical center will not impact non-union employees’ salaries and benefits.
+In fact, our goal today and for the future with the new medical center is to ensure that we have and maintain competitive salaries and benefits for our employees.
 For those that are members of a union, this will be determined by the unions through collective bargaining agreements.

 We don’t know this yet.
 This is something that the unions, working in conjunction with the National Labor Relations Board (NLRB), will have to work out.
 Our goal is to have a committed, experienced workforce so we can provide the best care anywhere!

 It is anticipated that existing leadership will transition into the new facility in the same role.
-In the areas where there might be two positions now, we will develop and communicate a fair process that results in the selection of leader one year before we move into the new hospital.
+In the areas where there might be two positions now, we will develop and communicate a fair process that results in the selection of a leader one year before we move into the new medical center.
 We have a lot of work to do now as we continue to operate our two acute care hospitals.

-13. Is there space for expansion?
+12. Is there space for expansion?

-14. Where will be space to park?
+13. Will there be enough space to park?

-15. Once we’re merged into one campus, will we maintain the Catholic heritage of St. Elizabeth Medical Center?
+14. Once we’re merged into one campus, will we maintain the Catholic heritage of St. Elizabeth Medical Center?

-16. We now work on two different campuses, how will we transition to working together on one campus?
+15. We now work on two different campuses, how will we transition to working together on one campus?

 There is a lot of work ahead on this very issue.
 The goal is to bring the best of both hospitals into a single culture.
 This will take time and effort.
 We are just now talking about how to facilitate a process that will result in developing the best culture to support the best patient care possible.
 More to come on this.

-17. What exactly is eminent domain and why is it happening?
+16. What exactly is eminent domain and why is it happening?

 Examples of when eminent domain would come into play would be to make way for a road or public park, or to provide housing for disadvantaged persons – or in this case, to make way for a new healthcare resource in Utica.
 The United States and New York Constitutions requires that owners are paid fair compensation their property is taken through eminent domain.

-21. Will elderly people from the suburbs come to Downtown Utica?
+19. Will elderly people from the suburbs come to Downtown Utica?

 The downtown location has been chosen as the best location for multiple reasons.
 It brings access to care to those who often utilize our services as well as improves access as it’s right off the highway.
-And, in order to obtain the $300 million Health Care Facility Transformation Grant, the hospital needed to be located in Oneida County’s largest population center, which has been determined to be Utica, and be part of a larger state initiative to revitalize urban centers in New York.
-If we didn’t receive the $300 million in funding from the state, we would be unable to afford to build a new hospital or even expand the St. Luke’s Campus and move operations from St. Elizabeth to that campus.
+And, in order to obtain the $300 million Health Care Facility Transformation Grant, the medical center needed to be located in Oneida County’s largest population center, which has been determined to be Utica, and be part of a larger state initiative to revitalize urban centers in New York.
+If we didn’t receive the $300 million in funding from the state, we would be unable to afford to build a new medical center or even expand the St. Luke’s Campus and move operations from St. Elizabeth to that campus.

-23. What happens if we don’t get the $300 million grant from the state?
+21. What happens if we don’t get the $300 million grant from the state?

 It would be very unfortunate for the future of healthcare in this region.
 We will have missed a once-in-a-lifetime opportunity to transform healthcare not only for today but for generations to come.
 Practically speaking, we would continue to provide excellent care to our patients and community members and try to accommodate and adapt to new advances in healthcare delivery and technology.
 However, it will handicap us to keep pace with the ever-changing healthcare landscape and maintain our competitiveness with other healthcare organizations.
 It will be harder to attract new physicians and the experienced staff we need to provide modern, contemporary healthcare.